-Some traders may be flexible.
-If your voucher has expired, contact the trader to see if they will extend it.
-However, if you bought the gift voucher before 2 December 2019, they have no legal obligation to do this and some may charge a fee.
+Some sellers can be flexible.
+If your voucher has expired, contact the seller to see if they will extend it.
+However, if you bought the gift voucher before 2 December 2019, they have no legal obligation to do this and may charge you a fee.

-If you lose a gift card, you may be able to get a replacement card but you need to check with the retailer.
+If you lose a gift card, you may be able to get a replacement card but you need to check with the seller.
 You could be charged a fee for the replacement card.

-If a trader goes out of business before you use the voucher, you may have difficulty getting your money back.
+If a company goes out of business before you use the voucher, you may have trouble getting your money back.

 You will need to make a claim in writing to the appointed administrator or liquidator (if applicable) providing proof of your voucher.
 However, it is unlikely your voucher will be honoured.
 If a new owner takes over, they do not have to honour your voucher.

-For this reason, you should buy gift vouchers using a credit or debit card, as you may be able to use chargeback through your bank or credit card provider – see ‘Where can I get more help?’ below.
+For this reason, you should buy gift vouchers using a credit or debit card, as you may be able to use chargeback through your bank or credit card provider – see more below.

 The Competition and Consumer Protection Commission (CCPC) has more information on companies going out of business.

-If a trader refuses to honour a gift card, first try to settle the dispute directly with the trader.
+If a seller refuses to honour a gift card, first try to settle the dispute directly with them.

-If you cannot resolve the dispute, you have the following options:
+If you cannot resolve the dispute, you can:

-- If you paid using a credit or debit card, contact your card provider and ask them to reverse the transaction.
+- Contact your card provider and ask them to reverse the transaction.
 This is known as 'chargeback'.
 Some other payment methods also provide protection schemes (for example, PayPal buyer protection).
 The CCPC has more information on chargeback.